ionutrogojan/asm-book/variable-declaration.md

 - floats
 - strings

 Technically speaking, strings are not a basic variable type.
 That would be a `char`.
-Nonetheless, strings are more common than `char`s are, so we will use them as an example.
+Nonetheless, the use of strings is more common than `char`s, so we will use them as an example.

 Here we will have a look at each type and try to understand how variable declaration works in assembly